 Also note that ads are the flip-side of the free content culture of the internet.
 Some of your favorite high quality news outlets heavily depend on the online ad dollars supporting their shrinking print businesses.
 When online display ads are increasingly being pushed back those revenue will have to be replaced by some form of micro payments or subscription model.

-By making use of online services, we generate every day large amounts of data.
-The use of those data is the business model of large internet companies whose advertising revenues finance the “free” services that we all use.
+The collection and use of user data is the business model of large internet companies whose advertising revenues finance the “free” services that we all use.
 In many cases, there is a trade-off between online privacy and convenience where everyone has to find its own balance.

 Google offers a wide range of “free” and useful online services.
 Thus, the internet giant collects a large amount of information about you, among other things to display the best search results.

-On the Google Search page, you can directly check and delete your search activity, access the most important privacy settings in your Google account and learn how Google Search works with the data you generate.
+Right on the Google search page, you can review and delete your search activity, access the most important privacy settings in your Google account and learn how Google search works with the data you generate.

-By clicking on Settings at the bottom right corner of the Google page, you can see your entire search history.
+By clicking on Settings at the bottom right corner of the Google page, you can find under History your search activity.
 There you can also delete your search queries over a specific period of time, if you wish so.

 Moreover, in Search settings, you can choose in which language your search results should be displayed.